 Proper balance and adequate levels of essential nutrients is important for a range of complex processes in our body.
 When vitamins are taken as supplements, they are introduced into the body at levels that could never be achieved by eating even the healthiest of diets.

 Supplementation can also result in large doses of a single vitamin being eaten ‘alone.’
-When vitamins are consumed, they have many companions to help them along the way.
+When vitamins are consumed from foods, they have many companions to help them along the way.
 For instance, provitamin A (beta-carotene) in food is accompanied by hundreds of its carotenoid relatives.

 Simply taking a vitamin pill is not an instant fix for feeling run down or lacking in energy.
-It is the combination of a whole range of compounds (most of which we probably don’t even know about) in plant foods that gives us the protection.
+It is the combination of a whole range of compounds in foods that gives us the protection (most of which we probably don’t even know about).
 When you artificially remove one of them and provide it completely out of context, it may not be as effective and, in the case of some vitamins, can have negative effects.

 Recommended dietary intakes